Shaping multi-capable Airmen: preparing for future battles

 |Downloads:

-This work, Shaping multi-capable Airmen: preparing for future battles [Image 2 of 2], by SrA Bridgitte Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shaping multi-capable Airmen: preparing for future battles, by SrA Bridgitte Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.